tipam/pi3d/ReadMe.rst

     from pi3d.shape.Sprite import Sprite

-  If you import the whole lot using ``import pi3d`` then you need to prefix classes and functions with ``pi3d.`` And you are loading a large number of variable names which might cause a conflict, isn't as explicit and is less tidy (in the non- superficial sense)!
-A third way to import the modules would be to use ``from pi3d import *`` this saves having to use the ``pi3d.`` prefix but is **much harder to debug** if there is a name conflict.
+  If you import the whole lot using ``import pi3d`` then you need to prefix classes and functions with ``pi3d.`` A third way to import the modules would be to use ``from pi3d import *`` this saves having to use the ``pi3d.`` prefix but is **much harder to debug** if there is a name conflict.